 Although it may seem like there is no rhyme or reason to the ever-changing rates provided by movers, some factors are more likely to cause an increase.
 Here are the primary motivators for these rate spikes and overall cost increases.

 Inbound vs. Outbound Demand

 Inbound and outbound demand is the relocation world’s version of supply and demand, and the ebb and flow of people into and out of a particular city affects the rates coming and going.
 For the origin city portion of your move, fewer people are relocating to Chicago than leaving.
-That means there are not as many moving companies waiting to pick up another job, which means you will pay a higher price.
+That means there are not as many Chicago to Dallas moving companies waiting to pick up another job, which means you will pay a higher price.

 On the destination side, Dallas is one of the most famous cities in the United States to retire or start a new life.
 So, numerous people are moving to town and less leaving, which also increases rates.

 When you hire Chicago to Dallas movers, they have to book hotel rooms, pay for food, and determine the average cost to refuel.
 The provider then expenses are then passed on to you.
 So, you can expect that the rates wil be much higher when there are fewer rooms available or when the gas prices climb.

 Off vs. Peak Season Moving Expenses

 Quotes will also fluctuate depending on whether you are moving during a peak or off-season.
 Peak periods usually follow local school schedules because most families want to move when their kids are out for the summer.

 Events that attract international crowds can be challenging to navigate due to crowds and road closures.
 Music festivals, conventions, and major sports games can cause skyrocketing rates, not necessarily due to the distance or gas prices but because there is little outbound move.
 If you want to get the best rate, avoid moving during these popular events:

 - Lollapalooza – Between July 20th and August 5th